 Must it be the airline itself taking supply?

-The second question relates to VAT exemption being granted to e.g. a leasing company, which in itself does not qualify as an airline but leases to a qualifying airline.
-The Advocate General is of the opinion that a supplier to a qualifying airline can use the exemption also and I agree with that.
-It is quite clear from the text also in the Danish VAT Act – “aircraft used by an airline”.
+The second question relates to VAT exemption being granted to, e.g., a leasing company, which in itself does not qualify as an airline but leases to a qualifying airline.
+The Advocate General is of the opinion that a supplier to a qualifying airline can use the exemption also, and I agree with that.

-Here is the Advocate Generals suggestion as to question 2:
+Here is the Advocate General’s suggestion as to question two:

 Article 15(6) of the Sixth Directive must be interpreted as meaning that the exemption provided for therein applies not only to that supply of aircraft which takes place directly to airlines operating for reward chiefly on international routes, but also to the supply of aircraft to an operator which does not itself operate for reward chiefly on international routes, but which in turn supplies the aircraft for the use of an airline which carries on that activity.

-Further, it should be borne in mind that in order for an aircraft to be used for the commercial transportation of cargo or passengers, it is necessary to obtain a number of specific permits, which make it easier to establish that that aircraft will in fact be used by an airline.
+Further, it should be borne in mind that for an aircraft to be used for the commercial transportation of cargo or passengers, it is necessary to obtain a number of specific permits, which make it easier to establish that that aircraft will, in fact, be used by an airline.